santonica/session-timeout/README.md

 ### timeOutAfter

-The amount of time, in milliseconds, to wait until automatically timing out the user and redirecting their client to the time-out URL.
-You will usually want to set this to the same amount of time your server keeps sessions alive.
-This timer gets reset if the users clicks the "stay connected" button on the warning dialog.
+The amount of time, in milliseconds, to wait until automatically timing out the user and invoking the timeoutFn.

-Default: `1200000` (20 minutes)
+Default: `900000` (15 minutes).
+This will make the application PCI DSS 3.2 compliant.

-### timeOutUrl
+### timeOutFn

-Once the time out period has elapsed, the user's browser will be directed to this URL.
+Once the time out period has elapsed, this callback will be invoked.

-Default: `/timed-out`
+Default: Clears all timers by default.
+Supply a callback to perform a time out action.

 ### warnAfter

 The amount of time, in milliseconds, to wait until displaying a warning to the user.
-If the user clicks the "stay connected" button, the warning disappears, and the timer is reset.
+If the user is active, this warning timer will be reset.  the warning disappears, and the timer is reset.
 The warning will re-appear after the same amount of time after reset.

 Default: `900000` (15 minutes)